Since taking over the helm as the Head Coach of the Nashville

 Age Group Coordinator

-Sarah is entering her second season with the Nashville Aquatic
+Sarah is entering her third season with the Nashville Aquatic

 Club as Age Group Coordinator.
 Sarah swam for the Nashville